Load all libraries for this example

 #>

-INLAvaan computes an approximation to the posterior density by way of a Laplace approximation (Tierney, Kass, and Kadane 1989).
+INLAvaan computes an approximation to the posterior density by way of a Laplace approximation (Tierney et al. 1989; Jamil and Rue 2026a).
 The joint mode and the Hessian needs to be computed, which gives a Gaussian distribution for the joint posterior of the parameters.
 The default method for optimisation is stats::nlminb(), but other optimisers can be used by specifying optim_method = "ucminf" for the ucminf package or optim_method = "optim" to call the stats::optim() function with method "BFGS".

-From this, marginal posterior distributions for each parameter can be obtained by one of several ways, including 1) Skew normal fitting (marginal_method = "skewnorm", the default method, see Chiuchiolo, Van Niekerk, and Rue 2023); 2) Two-piece asymmetric Gaussian fitting (marginal_method = "asymgaus", see Martins et al. 2013); 3) Direct marginalisation of the joint Gaussian posterior (marginal_method = "marggaus"); and 4) Sampling from the joint Gaussian posterior (marginal_method = "sampling").
+From this, marginal posterior distributions for each parameter can be obtained by one of several ways, including 1) Skew normal fitting (marginal_method = "skewnorm", the default method, see Chiuchiolo et al. 2023); 2) Two-piece asymmetric Gaussian fitting (marginal_method = "asymgaus", see Martins et al. 2013); 3) Direct marginalisation of the joint Gaussian posterior (marginal_method = "marggaus"); and 4) Sampling from the joint Gaussian posterior (marginal_method = "sampling").

 Once the marginal posterior distributions have been obtained, we can further use these to compute any derived quantities of interest via copula sampling.
-The posterior predictive p-values (Gelman, Meng, and Stern 1996) and Deviance Information Criterion (DIC, Spiegelhalter et al. 2002) are computed this way.
-Often, the posterior sampling takes longer than the model fitting itself, so the number of samples can be controlled via the nsamp argument (default is nsamp = 1000) or can be skipped altoghether (test = "none").
+The posterior predictive p-values (Gelman et al. 1996) and Deviance Information Criterion (DIC, Spiegelhalter et al. 2002) are computed this way.
+Under the default test = "standard", leave-one-out cross-validation and WAIC results (see the model comparison section below) are also computed at fit time and stored with the fit, whenever the model supports them and the additional cost is small.
+Often, the posterior sampling takes longer than the model fitting itself, so the number of samples can be controlled via the nsamp argument (default is nsamp = 1000), or the post-fitting computations can be skipped altogether (test = "none").

 Methods